-Coffees from Rwanda, Burundi, and D.R.
-Congo sometimes contain a pesky, but harmless defect we refer to as “potato” for its obvious and overwhelming potato smell.
-In an effort to add transparency to what we do while continuing to promote the phenomenal coffees of this region, we are establishing a policy around identifying and crediting bags of coffee with this defect.
+The potato defect affects coffees from Rwanda, Burundi, and D.R.
+Congo.
+It is called “potato” because it creates an obvious and overwhelming potato smell when the roasted coffee is ground.
+In an effort to add transparency to what we do, we established a policy around identifying and crediting bags of coffee with this defect.
+As a result, we can continue to promote the phenomenal coffees of this region.
 Such a policy likely raises some important questions!
 Here’s an ever-updated FAQ to help you understand and navigate these problems:

 Why would you offer a defective coffee?